yosrak5/Pharo-assignments/README.md

-# Pharo Exercise Documentation
+# Task Documentation: Pharo Exercises for Fortran Code Migration

 ## Overview

-This repository contains two exercises implemented in Pharo as part of the task to experiment with the migration of Fortran code.
-The exercises include:
+This repository contains two exercises, implemented in Pharo, as part of the task to experiment with the migration of Fortran code.
+The exercises demonstrate different aspects of the migration process and include tests to validate the functionalities.

+### Exercises

-1. **Hollow Matrix Conversion**: Converts a traditional matrix to a sparse matrix (hollow matrix) and vice versa.
+1. **Hollow Matrix Conversion**
+   - A program that converts a traditional matrix to a sparse matrix (hollow matrix) and vice versa.

-2. **Pharo Documentation Generator**: Generates documentation for Pharo classes and packages, similar to JavaDoc.
+2. **Pharo Documentation Generator**
+   - A program that generates documentation for Pharo classes and packages, similar to JavaDoc.

-Each exercise is accompanied by a test class to ensure the correctness of the implemented functionalities.
+Each exercise is accompanied by a **test class** that ensures the correctness of the implemented functionalities.

----

 ## Exercise 1: Hollow Matrix Conversion

 ### Description

-The `MatrixConverter` class provides functionality to:
+The `MatrixConverter` class provides functionality to convert a traditional matrix (2D array) into a sparse (hollow) matrix and vice versa.

-- Convert a traditional matrix (2D array) into a sparse matrix.
+- **`convertToSparseMatrix:`** Converts a traditional matrix to a sparse matrix representation.
-- Convert a sparse matrix back into a traditional matrix.
+- **`convertToTraditionalMatrix:`** Converts a sparse matrix back into a traditional matrix.

-**Sparse Matrix Representation**: An array of non-zero values with their positions (`row`, `column`, `value`).

----

 ### MatrixConverter Class

+The `MatrixConverter` class handles the conversion between traditional and sparse matrix formats.
+Below is the class definition:

 ```smalltalk
 Class MatrixConverter {